jes5199/poppet/README.md

 9. Generate report: original system state, actions performed, new system state.

-use GPG instead of TLS.
+OKish 10. use GPG instead of TLS.

+Ask the authority to sign the node's pubkey